pantheon-systems/documentation/source/content/optimize-site-traffic.md

 ## DoS Attack Mitigation

-Pantheon doesn't count [denial-of-service attacks](https://en.wikipedia.org/wiki/Denial-of-service_attack) towards site traffic under any circumstances.
+Pantheon doesn't count [denial-of-service (DoS) attacks](https://en.wikipedia.org/wiki/Denial-of-service_attack) towards site traffic under any circumstances.
 If you do experience a DoS or DDoS (_distributed_ denial-of-service) attack, our [Customer Success](/support) team is available to assist with identifying a DoS attempt, and take steps to mitigate it for your site.

 ### Block IPs in Drupal or WordPress

-IPs can be blocked with a PHP snippet in `settings.php` or `wp-config.php` or via Drupal module or WordPress plugin.
+IPs can be blocked with a PHP snippet in `settings.php` or `wp-config.php`, via a Drupal module, or WordPress plugin.

 #### Use a PHP Snippet to Block IPs